lorenzo85/scenarios-ica/traffic-management-fault-injection/step5/text.md

-Update the `notification` virtual service again to inject an HTTP abort fault to trigger an HTTP error status 500.
+Update the `notification` virtual service again to inject an HTTP abort fault to trigger an HTTP error status 500 instead of a delay.

-We want to simulate the upstream notification-service returning status code 500 to test that the booking-service handles the error correctly.
+We want to simulate the upstream `notification-service` returning status code 500 to test that the `booking-service` handles the error correctly.

 *virtual service:*
 * name: `notification`
 * host: `notification-service`

-*default route:*
+*http default route:*
 * destination host: `notification-service`
 * destination subset: `v1`
 * abort http status: `500`